 If you don't have a Japanese omelet pan, that's ok.
 You can cook it with your small round pan.
-The finished shape won't be square, and it will be round on the end.
+The finished shape won't be square, but it will be round on the end.
 (See: How to make tamagoyaki)

 Nori tamagoyaki is ready for you!
-Let's let it cool down before cutting as it will be fragile right out of the pan.
+Let's let it cool down before cutting, as it will be fragile right out of the pan.

 If it loses its shape at the end, no worry, place a paper towel over the top and reshape it.